sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-deployment-runsynchronous-runsynchronouscommand-path.md

 <tbody>
 <tr class="odd">
 <td><p><em>Path</em></p></td>
-<td><p>Specifies the path and the file name of the command to execute asynchronously.
-The path can be a local path or a Universal Naming Convention (UNC) path.
-If the path is a UNC path, the [Credentials](microsoft-windows-deployment-runasynchronous-runasynchronouscommand-credentials.md) setting must be specified.</p>
-<p><em>Path</em> is a string with a maximum length of 259 characters.</p></td>
+<td><p>Specifies the path and the file name of the command to run synchronously.
+The path can be a local path or a UNC path.
+If the path is a UNC path, the [Credentials](microsoft-windows-deployment-runsynchronous-runsynchronouscommand-credentials.md) must be specified. <em>Path</em> is a string with a maximum length of 259 characters.</p></td>
 </tr>
 </tbody>
 </table>